dTRPO: Trajectory Reduction in Policy Optimization of Diffusion Large Language Models: Experiment Details

 As illustrated in \cref{fig:pipeline}, \ours{} follows a structured post-training workflow for dLLMs.
 Our base model, Fast-dLLM-v2-7B, is derived from Qwen2.5-7B-Instruct via diffusion pre-training.
 This initial training stage is functionally analogous to the Supervised Fine-Tuning (SFT) phase of Autoregressive Models (ARMs); however, notably, the dLLM is initialized from a well-trained ARM checkpoint rather than starting from scratch.

 Subsequently, we execute the Direct Preference Optimization (DPO) stage leveraging our proposed method on the preference dataset.
 This phase serves as the counterpart to the offline Reinforcement Learning (RL) stage in traditional ARM pipelines, aimed at further refining the sequence probability distribution.
 The competitive baselines evaluated in \cref{tab:placeholder} all focus on this specific alignment stage to ensure a fair and consistent comparison with \ours{}.
+We simply mix SmolTalk2, math, and code preference data evenly.
+Although the SmolTalk2 dataset is much larger than the other two, its data is less diverse and mostly consists of linguistic tasks requiring the model to write specific types of sentences.
+The benefit of mixing the data is shown in \cref{tab:mixdata}.
+We further show the results using 100k on-policy data points, where the prompts are from the OpenMathReasoning~\cite{moshkov2025aimo} and OpenCodeReasoning~\cite{ahmad2025opencodereasoning} datasets, and prompt the model to generate responses ahead of time.
+The on-policy data leads to better improvements in general instruction-following (IF) ability during DPO training.
+However, for rigorous tasks like math and coding, where it is difficult for the model to independently evolve quickly toward the correct logic, on-policy training falls short of the performance achieved using high-quality off-policy data.